RI.gov R.I. Government Agencies | Privacy Policy |

 What is the deadline for registering to vote in a primary or election?

 You must register at least 30 days before a primary or election in which you wish to vote.
 In Presidential elections, if you miss the deadline, you can still register and vote only for President/Vice-President at your Board of Cannvassers on the day of the election (R.I.G.L.
 17-1-3).
+See our Upcoming Elections section for relevant deadlines.

 Can I vote on Election Day if I am not registered to vote, or if I registered after the deadline?